spearlnath/spearlnath/README.md

 - 👋 Hi, I’m @spearlnath
 - 👀 I’m interested in autonomous systems and controls + data science
-- 🌱 I’m currently learning about inverse/forward kinematics and object detection as it pertains to my senior design
-- 💔 I’m looking to collaborate on nothing at the moment working full-time
+- 💔 I’m looking to collaborate on nothing at the moment, working full-time
-- 📫 How to reach me sharon_pearlnath@tamu.edu
+- 📫 How to reach me spearlnath@gmail.com

 <!---
 spearlnath/spearlnath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.